 In the quest to increase completion rates, individual two-year colleges may implement a myriad of reforms, initiatives and programs on their campuses.
 But too often these efforts are isolated.
 Helping the greatest number of students earn postsecondary credentials requires broad-scale change—at institutions, across their college systems and beyond.

-Through the Student Success Center, the 16 colleges of the Wisconsin Technical College System will learn from and build upon the work at their neighboring and peer institutions.
-They will have access to shared resources, opportunities to develop a coherent strategy and align implementation, a collective voice in state policy discussions, and support to scale evidence-based practices statewide.
+Through the WTCS Student Success Center, the 16 system colleges are learning from and building on work at their neighboring and peer institutions.
+They have access to shared resources, opportunities to develop a coherent strategy and align implementation, a collective voice in state policy discussions, and support to scale evidence-based practices statewide.

 The primary objectives of the WTCS Student Success Center include: